EMAR0832c Methods of Assisted Reproduction II - practice

 • In vitro fertilization.
 Edited by Kay Elder - Brian Dale.
 2nd ed.
 New York: Cambridge University Press, 2000, xii, 310 p.
 ISBN 0521778638. info

-The main element of the course will be practical training in the teaching laboratory, supplemented by an excursion to a clinical embryology laboratory.
-During the practical training, mouse oocytes, embryos, and reproductive organs (or biological material from other animal species) will be used.
+The main element of the course will be practical teaching in the teaching laboratory, supplemented by an excursion to a clinical embryology laboratory.
+During the practical teaching, latex microspheres of various sizes (oocyte and sperm models), mouse oocytes, sperm, preimplantation embryos, and reproductive organs (or biological material from other animal species).

 Language of instruction